CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 ## Project Overview

 The goal of this project was to get an introduction to writing a GPU Path Tracer in CUDA.
+Path tracers implement a realstic lighting alogrithm that simulates light bouncing in a scene.
+By implementing this on the GPU, versus the CPU, we can render globally-illuminated images a lot more quickly.

 The following features were implemented (most of which can be toggled with flags in `utilities.h`):